 Currency pairs in the Forwards and Futures Markets

-dollar, while for others, the U.S. dollar is being quoted against them.
+Remember that in the spot market some currencies are quoted against the U.S. dollar, while for others, the U.S. dollar is being quoted against them.
 As such, the forwards/futures market and the spot market quotes will not always be parallel one another.

 Considering an example a scenario for currency pair quote being same for both the

 markets i.e. Spot market and forwards/ future market:

 In spot market, British pound is usually quoted against U.S dollar like GBP/USD For example, in both the spot market and forwards/ future market; the British pound is quoted against the U.S. dollar as GBP/USD in the same way.
 So, if the British pound against the U.S. dollar strengthens in spot market it will strengthen in the forwards/ future market as well.